 Tiger Bites Sports Nutrition Program Receives AAC Grant

-The Tiger Bites nutrition program from our Human Performance Center received $15,000 in research funding from the American Athletic Conference (AAC) which will allow the School of Heath Studies, Memphis Tigers Athletics and Campus Recreation Intramural Services to expand an already successful hands-on cooking course and nutrition education program.
+The Tiger Bites nutrition program from our Human Performance Center received $15,000 in research funding from the American Athletic Conference (AAC) which will allow the College of Heath Sciences, Memphis Tigers Athletics and Campus Recreation to expand an already successful hands-on cooking course and nutrition education program.

 Building confidence in the kitchen and an understanding of the importance of healthy